lauren-esser/lauren-esser.github.io/_posts/2020-08-26-osemn_is_awesome.markdown

 Kernel Density Estimates:
 `sns.kdeplot(data)`
 # Model
-The goal of modeling is inference or prediction.
-Inference is asking "How does X affect Y?" whereas prediction asks "How can I use X to predict Y?"
+The goal of modeling in Linear Regression is inference or prediction.
+Inference is asking "How does X affect Y?"
+Whereas prediction asks "How can I use X to predict Y?"
 There will probably be many model's completed during your work flow, but this is where your final model should be placed.
 Below I will show you how to create an OLS model.

 `import statsmodels.formula.api as smf`